TaliWeinstein/taliweinstein.github.io/content/project/DLI2025/index.md

 The 2025 workshop represented a significant leap in scale, visibility, and impact, much of which stemmed from using data and feedback gathered during the 2024 workshop to improve planning and delivery.

 Key highlights included:
-•	3.8× increase in attendance and 4.5× rise in feedback responses compared to 2024.
+1. 3.8× increase in attendance and 4.5× rise in feedback responses compared to 2024.
-•	A clearer, more structured agenda, refined using insights from participant feedback forms.
+2. A clearer, more structured agenda, refined using insights from participant feedback forms.
-•	Targeted advertising and pre-workshop seminars, which expanded awareness and attracted high-quality applications.
+3. Targeted advertising and pre-workshop seminars, which expanded awareness and attracted high-quality applications.
-•	Improved activity flow, balancing expert talks with participatory sessions.
+4. Improved activity flow, balancing expert talks with participatory sessions.
-•	Consistently high satisfaction ratings, with 100% of respondents describing the workshop as “very useful.”
+5. Consistently high satisfaction ratings, with 100% of respondents describing the workshop as “very useful.”
-•	Strong praise for the Design Dash and panel discussion, which participants ranked as the most engaging and impactful sessions.
+6. Strong praise for the Design Dash and panel discussion, which participants ranked as the most engaging and impactful sessions.

-These outcomes validated the refinements made from the previous year — demonstrating how structured evaluation and adaptive design can enhance workshop outcomes and build lasting research communities.
+These outcomes validated the refinements made from the previous year.
+This demonstrates how structured evaluation and adaptive design can enhance workshop outcomes and build lasting research communities.